rafaelmaeuer/Asus-UX32VD-Hackintosh/readme.md

 ##### RAM

 The default 2GB RAM module was replaced with an equivalent 8GB module to get 10GB of RAM.

+##### Graphics

+The NVIDIA GeForce GT 620M was disabled in favour of the Ivy Bridge Intel HD 4000 graphics card which is renamed to iGPU with a DSDT patch.

 ##### WIFI / Bluetooth